LNDOTIS/FlyRank-AI-Internship---Machine-Learning/work/capstone_report.md

 - Are there technical or indexing issues?
 - Are competitors or SERP features changing the opportunity?

+**4. High-risk + General manual review**

+Reason code: `high_risk_general_review`

+Use when the model assigns a high risk score but no single diagnostic signal is dominant enough to justify a more specific action.

+**Suggested action**: broader manual review.

+Human questions:
+- What evidence makes this page look risky?
+- Is the risk consistent with its historical search performance?
+- Is there a content, relevance, technical, or search-intent explanation?
+- Is there enough potential value to justify further investigation?

+**Important**: this category should be treated as a fallback, not as evidence that a specific problem has been identified.
+The model is flagging the page for review; it is not diagnosing the cause of decline.

 ### Human-review checklist

 Before taking action, a reviewer should check: